border-trade-demonstrators/btd-1/README.md

 ## Timeline

-BTD 1 will run from an introductory internal User Research session week beginning 25 September for approximately 8 weeks.
+BTD 1 will run for approximately 8 weeks.
+Start date TBC.